bloodeagle40234/play-with-gitpitch/PITCHME.md

 ---
 ## the 1st slide
 - I like Sushi
-- I like Ramen nudle
+- I like Ramen noodle

 ---
 ## the 2nd slide